-MIG-Brazing of Aluminium to Steel [3]
+MIG-brazing of aluminium to steel [3].
 Optimised lightweight car body building often involves multi-material designs.
 One of the desired combinations that excludes conventional welding because of the formation of brittle intermetallic phases is the joining of aluminium to steel.
 For this reason joining is done, despite of the costs, mainly by punch riveting, self-tapping fasteners, adhesive bonding or other non thermal joining technologies.

 Thermal joining is mostly rejected by the industry due to the challenges it presents.
 In addition to the different physical properties of the two materials, such as heat conductivity and thermal expansion, the metallurgical incompatibility of steel and aluminum results in the formation of intermetallic phases during and after the joining process.
 Arc brazing processes using a zinc based wire have the potential for use in thermal joining of steel and aluminum, pursuing a lightweight strategy through multi-material design.
-Different from the use of aluminum-based wires where the brittle intermetallic phase layer emerges in form of a continuous seam along the steel-aluminum interface thus making this area susceptible to crack development and propagation, the use of a zinc-based the arc stability.
-Due to the controlled arc processes, the heat input and the droplet detachment is modified in such way that the arc is used as local heat source and, at the same time, it is possible to achieve a defined and sufficient deposition of molten filler material into the joining zone.
+Different from the use of aluminum-based wires where the brittle intermetallic phase layer emerges in form of a continuous seam along the steel-aluminum interface thus making this area susceptible to crack development and propagation, the use of a zinc-based wire allows to avoid the continuous formation of the intermetallic phases.
+This way, the negative impact of intermetallic phase formation on the mechanical properties of the joint is limited.